 - How frequently are learners expected to perform this task, and how difficult is it to learn?

 For instance, our microlearning module on food safety was expected to bring about a change in employees’ attitude toward food safety procedures.
 Learners are expected to practice these procedures regularly in the workplace.
 This means that training needs to be reinforced continually, and microlearning is like a power packed capsule for reinforcement of training.

-Training modern workforces who are constantly on-the-move, with very little time to dedicate to learning is a challenge that L&D professionals face.
-Microlearning can prove to be a very effective strategy to engage your learners and improve learning outcomes for your organization.
+Training modern workforces who are constantly on-the-move, with very little time to dedicate to learning is a challenge L&D professionals face.
+Microlearning training can prove to be a very effective strategy to engage your learners and improve learning outcomes for your organization.

 It’s indeed amazing that a short training module that lasts only a few minutes can have such a high impact on organizational training.
 If you haven’t already implemented microlearning in your organization, it’s time you give this training strategy some serious thought.